mtlynch/mtlynch.io/content/posts/solo-developer-year-2/index.md

 * **Low expenses**: I have no children and [live in an inexpensive area](/solo-developer-year-1/#so-i-bought-a-house) where my costs are ~$2k/month.
 * **High savings**: It's hard to work for big software companies for 11 years without building a decent nest egg.
-* **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, which has coincided with especially strong market runs runs.
+* **Lucky investments**: I've kept most of my savings in the S&P 500 throughout my career, which has coincided with especially strong market runs.
 My small bets on [cryptocurrency](/tags/sia/) also paid off well.

 ## Project by project